dnwiebe/Simulino/README.md

 1. Code for the instructions needs to be a permanent part of Simulino, of course, or at the very least in a linked-in `.jar` file, but the question of which instructions are active members of the instruction set should be answered by configuration information in the JSON file loaded when the `Simulator` object is constructed.

+1. There are some serious performance issues here.
+A simulated second requires two or three real minutes.
+Profile the code and see where it can be optimized.